Types of Brain Injuries & Symptoms

 Traumatic Brain Injury

-- bruising or bleeding,
+- Bruising or bleeding

-Risk Factors for TBI
+Risk Factors For TBI

-- males between the ages of 15 and 24,
+- Males between the ages of 15–24

-- adults over 60 years old.
+- Adults over 60 years old

 Mild Traumatic Brain Injury

-Mild traumatic brain injury symptoms can include:
+Mild traumatic brain injury symptoms and short-term brain impacts can include the following:

-- loss of consciousness for less than 30 minutes,
+- Loss of consciousness for less than 30 minutes

-- nausea,
+- Nausea

-- dizziness,
+- Dizziness

-- headache,
+- Headache

-- sensitivity to light and sound,
+- Sensitivity to light and sound

-- depression.
+- Fatigue

 Moderate to Severe Traumatic Brain Injury

-- loss of consciousness for more than 30 minutes,
+- Loss of consciousness for more than 30 minutes

-- seizures,
+- Seizures

-- problems speaking,
+- Coordination problems

-- weakness/paralysis (not able to move), and
+- Weakness/paralysis (not able to move)

-- changes in behavior.
+- Changes in behavior

 A moderate to severe traumatic brain injury may permanently damage parts of your brain.
 Your doctor may want to perform imaging tests such as magnetic resonance imaging (MRI) or computed tomography (CT) to detect signs of a brain injury.